aistiak/daily-learn/node/streams/readme.md

     - Transform (duplex stream used to modify data)

     ### `pipe` method
-    - this is used to chaing /pipe output form one stream to another
+    - this is used to chain /pipe output form one stream to another
     ```
     ex : 1
     readableSrc.pipe(writableDest);